scottpdawson/scottpdawson/posts/design/lizerd-lizard-stickers.md

 ## Step 3: Order

-I decided to get a variety of sticker sizes for my daughter to use. [stickermule.com](http://stickermule.com) was terrific, both with composing sticker sheets that had different sizes, and with a nice quality product!
+I decided to get a variety of sticker sizes for my daughter to use.

-You can find more of my illustrations over at [dribbble.com/scottpdawson](https://dribbble.com/scottpdawson)